awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 1. If there is more than one root user access key, then repeat steps 4 and 5 for each key\.

-## 1\.13 – Ensure MFA is enabled for the "root" account<a name="securityhub-cis-controls-1.13"></a>
+## 1\.13 – Ensure MFA is enabled for the root user<a name="securityhub-cis-controls-1.13"></a>

 **Severity:** Critical

 **AWS Config rule:** [https://docs.aws.amazon.com/config/latest/developerguide/root-account-mfa-enabled.html](https://docs.aws.amazon.com/config/latest/developerguide/root-account-mfa-enabled.html)

+**Schedule type:** Periodic

-The root account is the most privileged user in an account\.
+The root user has complete access to all the services and resources in an AWS account\.
 MFA adds an extra layer of protection on top of a user name and password\.
 With MFA enabled, when a user signs in to an AWS website, they're prompted for their user name and password and for an authentication code from their AWS MFA device\.

-When you use virtual MFA for root accounts, CIS recommends that the device used is *not* a personal device\.
+When you use virtual MFA for the root user, CIS recommends that the device used is *not* a personal device\.
 Instead, use a dedicated mobile device \(tablet or phone\) that you manage to keep charged and secured independent of any individual personal devices\.
 This lessens the risks of losing access to the MFA due to device loss, device trade\-in, or if the individual owning the device is no longer employed at the company\.

 **Note**
 This control is not supported in the following Regions\.